Skip to content

 This topic tells you how to configure a Basler camera with a GigE interface in a network.

-The pylon Camera Software Suite for Windows or Linux must be installed.
+The pylon Software Suite for Windows or Linux must be installed.

 Info